Be-Secure/BeSman/README.md

 ### A secure environment provider for your tech mission

-BeSman or Be-Secure Manager is a commandline Utility for provision of customized security environments and this utility comes under the Be-Secure project which is a an umbrella of open source security projects and utilities tracked by open source security team.
+BeSman or Be-Secure Manager is a commandline Utility for provision of customized security environments and this utility comes under the Be-Secure project which is an umbrella project of open source security projects, tools, sandbox environments to perform security assessments and secure open source technology stacks.
+<br><br>

+## Prerequisite

+Please use OAH commands to create Bes installed virtual machine.
+Use oah-installer to get oah environments/commands.
+[OpenAppHack (OAH) is built on top of opensource DevOps tools.
+OAH is a vendor neutral environment provisioning approach that enables rapid development and prototyping of open source solution.]

+For more details about oah-installar, please visit [github page](https://github.com/Be-Secure/oah-installer/blob/master/README.md) and for oah shell info, use [readme](https://github.com/Be-Secure/oah-shell/blob/master/README.md) for the same.

 <br><br>
 ## Installation
 Windows users should use Gitbash with mingw.